International visitors to the US and marijuana

-- Marijuana-related items are not allowed to enter or leave the country: Items that are intended to be used when consuming drugs, for example marijuana pipes, can't be brought into the US.
+- Marijuana-related items are not allowed to enter the country: Items that are intended to be used when consuming drugs, for example marijuana pipes, can't be brought into the US.
 If you do so, your items will be seized and you will be subject to fines, penalties, and possible arrest.

 - Marijuana is not allowed to cross state borders: The US government prohibits marijuana from crossing any state border.
 This means that any marijuana purchased in a state can only be consumed in that state, and any marijuana that is not consumed must stay within that state.

 - Visitors to the US must pass through customs: All visitors to the US may be questioned and may have their possessions searched when entering or leaving the US.

 - Violators may be prevented from entering the US: If you not a US citizen and are found to be in violation of federal marijuana laws, or even if it is suspected that you plan to purchase, posses, or consume marijuana, you may be turned away at the border (or other point of entry such as an airport), and you may also be prevented from entering the US in the future.

 US laws and law enforcement

 You should be aware of the following realities and organizations when it comes to US laws and restrictions related to marijuana.

 Federal laws and state laws - In the US, there are a complex set of laws and traditions that determine what laws are enforced and what part of the government enforces those laws.
 In general, federal laws apply throughout the US, and state law applies only to that particular state.